 The distribution of asteroids

-The graphic below shows the distribution by mass of the different asteroid spectral types that exist in the asteroid belt between Mars and Jupiter – meaning, where concentrations of different types of asteroidal material can be found.
+The graphic below shows the distribution by mass of the different asteroid spectral types that exist in the asteroid belt between Mars and Jupiter, where concentrations of different types of asteroidal material can be found.

 As mentioned above, the mass distribution is dominated by the four largest asteroids (Ceres, Vesta, Pallas, and Hygiea).
 But whether or not you consider those four objects, you can see that the brighter asteroids (dominated by S types) populate the inner Main Belt and gradually reduce in abundance further outwards, with darker types (D, P, C) becoming dominant in the outer Main Belt and thereafter, although the general distribution within the Main Belt is not entirely distinct between darker and brighter types.

-The above graphic is from a 2014 paper by Francesa DeMeo and Benoit Carry (whose main focus is to use their distribution to explain the evolution of the Solar System, but the graphic serves well for the purposes of my post).
-You need a subscription to Nature to read the full article but here is the pre-print (so not in final typeset form and all the figures are at the end, but it’s free to read).
-And it’s a very interesting read.
+The superb graphic above (and perhaps my favourite graphic of any planetary science paper) is from a 2014 paper by Francesa DeMeo and Benoit Carry.
+Their main purpose is to use their distribution to explain the evolution of the Solar System, but the graphic serves well for the purposes of my post.
+You need a subscription to Nature to read the full article but here is the pre-print (so not in final typeset form and all the figures are at the end, but it’s free to read and well worth the read).

 The distribution of comets